 Michigan Tech has adopted the Web Content Accessibility Guidelines (WCAG) 2.0 AA conformance level to measure, coordinate and implement compliance with the University Accessible ICT policy.
 Electronic documents should comply with WCAG 2.0 guidelines and success criteria as applied to non-web ICT content.
 Consult the World Wide Web Consortium (W3C) Guidance on Applying WCAG 2.0 to Non-Web Information and Communications Technologies Working Group Note September 5, 2013 for further information.

-Michigan Tech has assigned web accessibility coordinator responsibilities including the coordination, implementation of, and compliance with the University Accessible ICT policy to the Accessible Technology Coordinator, IT Communication and Accessibility Manager, and their respective designees.
+Michigan Tech has assigned web accessibility coordinator responsibilities including the coordination, implementation of, and compliance with the University Accessible ICT policy to the ICT Accessibility Coordinator, IT Communication and Accessibility Manager, and their respective designees.

 Document accessibility training is required for any faculty, staff, administrators, and student employees who are responsible for the creation and/or distribution of electronic documents housed in official University websites or third party sites used in core academic and business activities.
 The training will provide information on how to create accessible documents or remediate existing documents to make them accessible.

 Identifying Issues via Audits